OliverIgnetik/black-hole-numerical-simulation/README.md

 ### Example simulation output

-Below is an example of initial data of a black hole with dimensionless linear momentum `P = (1,0,0)` located at the origin. `u` is the correction of the Schwarzschild conformal factor.
-Since we have u we can solve form the conformal factor and the extrinsic curvature of the hypersurface and fully solve the initial data of the black hole.
+Below is an example of initial data of a black hole with dimensionless linear momentum _P = (1,0,0)_ located at the origin. _u_ is the correction of the Schwarzschild conformal factor.
+Since we have _u_, by solving the non-linear elliptic version of the hamiltonian constraint equation; we can solve for the conformal factor and the extrinsic curvature of the hypersurface and fully solve the initial data of the black hole.

 ![Conformal deviation of Spacetime manifold](img/example_plot.png)

-Note that `M` as shown in the graph above is the _puncture mass_ which dominates the conformal factor close to the black hole's center.
+Note that _M_ as shown in the graph above is the _puncture mass_ which dominates the conformal factor close to the black hole's center.
 We use the _puncture mass_ to make all variables such as coordinate position and momentum dimensionless.

 ## Packages